 Meet the Maker

 I am a studio jeweler who lives and works in Hyattsville, Maryland.
 My processes for creating jewelry purposely flit between the traditional and the experimental as I seek to adorn the fashionably modern.
-My work could be considered as ever-evolving limited production.
-No two items will ever be exactly the same as each item is handmade using traditional and modern techniques.

-Carol-lynn Swol earned a B.A. in Anthropology from the University of Connecticut and an M.F.A. in Metalsmithing and Jewelry Design from Indiana University, Bloomington.
+I hold a B.A. in Anthropology from the University of Connecticut and an M.F.A. in Metalsmithing and Jewelry Design from Indiana University, Bloomington.